 That was forever ago, of course.
-By the end of the 90’s everyone had something small they could put in their pocket.
-Over the last 25 years I’ve been through all sorts of phones.
-I’ve always been an early adopter so I had the first flip phones and then the first pocket sized models.
-When Palm released the Treo I had to have one.
+By the end of the ninety’s everyone had something small they could put in their pocket.
+Over the last 25 years I have been through all sorts of phones.
+I have always been an early adopter so I had the first flip phones and then the first pocket sized models.
+When Palm released the Treo, I had to have one.
 According to the stories, Steve Jobs invented the smartphone, but that’s nonsense.
 Palm created the smartphone.
 Somewhere in a drawer I probably still have the old Treo to prove it.

-Since the Droid hit the streets I’ve been an Android user and I stopped being an early adopter.
-I think by the second iteration of the Droid I decided I’d gone as far as I needed to go with the smartphone.
+Since the Droid hit the streets, I have been an Android user and I stopped being an early adopter.
+I think by the second iteration of the Droid I decided I had gone as far as I needed to go with the smartphone.
 Having e-mail and text was great.
-I’ll use the GPS when I get lost and I do listen to podcast when traveling.
+I will use the GPS when I get lost and I do listen to podcast when traveling.
 The millions of apps are lost on me.
-Since something like 90% are never downloaded, I’m clearly not alone in that.
+Since something like 90% are never downloaded, I am clearly not alone in that.
 As a practical matter, the mobile phone topped out for me about six or seven years ago.

 Anyway, I had to buy a new phone as the old one was starting to become unreliable.
 I started with the assumption that I would buy another Android model or maybe try an iPhone.
 The cost of the things got me thinking that maybe it is time to downsize and go back to a basic phone.
 Spending $700 for a smart phone that mostly sits idle on my desk strikes me as a waste of money so I went looking at other options.
 Even with the zero interest financing from the carrier, it seemed like a waste.